Server-Side Tools

 -

-Execution -- Each sub-task runs through the agentic
+Execution, Each sub-task runs through the agentic

 loop sequentially.
 All research tools (